Search our website

 St Peter & St Paul: the bells and the bellringing team

-The bells in Tonbridge Parish Church are rung every Sunday for morning service, and on Thursday evenings at 7.45 which is practice night.
+The bells in Tonbridge Parish Church are rung every Sunday for morning service and on Friday evenings at 8.00 pm which is practice night.
 In addition, we ring them for special occasions such as weddings and to mark national events.

 Hello